How Much Is Too Much?

 As a business owner, you do the same thing when quoting for future services.
 You can’t really know how much you will charge for something 3-5 years from now, but you can make an educated guess.
 Or you can agree to a maximum year over year increase and then commit to lock in rates at 6-12 months prior.

 The same holds true for food and beverage costs.
 The profit margin on food and beverage is much less than it is on rooms.
-Other factors such as cost of water and electricity and labor affect food costs too for a business.
-But again, the year over year increase needs to have historical backup to justify the increase.
+Other factors such as cost of water and electricity and labor affect food costs for a business.
+But again, the year over year increase needs to have historical data to justify the increase.
 A 30% increase, year over year is not only unrealistic but insulting to the client.
 When a business tries to get this kind of increase they are at risk of not only losing that particular client, but they are also harming their reputation.